 The Entertainment Economy of Decisions

-Netflix for Executives Entertainment for anxious decision‑makers.
+Entertainment for anxious decision‑makers.
 Like Netflix, but for executives afraid of deciding under uncertainty.
 Except Netflix doesn’t claim to predict your company’s future.

-- The Astronomical Cost of the Illusion Hundreds of billions that could fund:
+The Astronomical Cost of the Illusion

 - Real R&D